Push Walkers: Does Your Baby Need One?

 Cons of Push Walkers

-Depending on the push walker used, it is also helpful to be aware it may move too quickly on surfaces, resulting in children rising onto toes or leaning far forward to keep hands in contact with it.
+Depending on the push walker used, it is also helpful to be aware that it may move too quickly on surfaces, resulting in children rising onto toes or leaning far forward to keep hands in contact with it.
 If that is the case for your little one, using a weight strapped to the bottom front can often be helpful in slowing it down & allowing them to have more control.

 Lastly on this note….